-A global balanced portfolio is expected to provide a nominal total return of 4.0% with volatility of 9.0% over the next 10 years.
+A global balanced portfolio is expected to provide a nominal total return of 3.2% with a volatility of 7.7%.

 Overall macroeconomic conditions in the US appear reasonably solid despite a weak first-quarter GDP report, which was largely attributed to companies frontloading imports ahead of the tariff announcements.
 This led to a sharp decline in net exports, weighing heavily on GDP calculations.
 The US Federal Reserve, under Chair Jerome Powell, has maintained steady policy rates, citing the need to assess the inflationary impact of tariffs in the coming months.
 Meanwhile, other central banks, including the Bank of Canada and the European Central Bank, have taken a more aggressive stance to lowering rates in response to moderating inflation and the anticipated drag of tariffs on their export-driven economies.
 For these nations, US tariffs represent the opposite side of the inflationary coin, as they may dampen demand for their goods.